Stibius/Text-compression/README.md

 # Text compression

-C++ command-line tool for text compression and decompression.
+C++ command-line tool for text compression and decompression using the Burrows-Wheeler transform and Huffman coding.

 ## Description: